When to Plant Tomatoes in Virginia: Fostering Success in Your Garden

 Northern Virginia

-This region includes cities like Alexandria and Arlington, characterized by a humid subtropical climate with mild to cool winters and hot, humid summers.
+This region includes areas like Alexandria and Arlington, characterized by a humid subtropical climate with mild to cool winters and hot, humid summers.
 The best time to plant tomatoes is mid-April to early May, once the soil warms and the risk of frost has passed.

 Central Virginia